On this page...

-FreeAXP is provided free of charge without warranty or official support.
-Commercial users requiring official support can request a fee-based contract via our department or order it via the Paypal button above.
+FreeAXP is provided free of charge without warranty or dedicated support.
+Commercial users requiring dedicated support can request a fee-based contract via our department or order it online via Paypal using the "Add to Cart" button above.

 The FreeAXP User Forum is hosted on the OpenVMS Hobbyist web site.
 Use the FreeAXP forum to report issues and exchange ideas with the FreeAXP community.
-Migration Specialties moderates the forum and watches it for problem reports.
+Migration Specialties monitors the forum.
 FreeAXP questions and bug reports should be filed on the forum and will be addressed as time permits.
 We thank the folks at OpenVMS Hobbyist for providing this service and encourage you to browse the site for OpenVMS information.

 - Virtual Alpha User Guide